This is a synchronous online course. Our class will meet through the Zoom online conference system.

 - Introduction to machine learning

 - Data, privacy, and invisible workers in AI

 Textbook, Readings, and Materials

 We will be using videos, podcasts and research articles - all materials will be available online.

 The course requires active participation in class through discussion and hands-on activities.

-Students are required to prepare for class by completing the reading prior to lecture.
+Students are required to prepare for class by completing the reading responses and engagement tasks prior to lecture.

-In addition, the course has a final project that requires students to work in teams to design, implement and evaluate a tangible user interface.
+The course has a final project that requires students to work in teams to research a topic at the intersection of automation and global development.

-Your final grade for the course will be computed as a weighted average of several components.
+Your grade will be computed as a weighted average of several components.
 The relative weight of each component is shown below:

 - Total: 100%